 Is Perinatal Palliative Care an option for Termination of Pregnancy in the Case of Incompatible to live fetus??

 As a doctor dealing with pregnancy, childbirth and all the other issues and decisions that go with it, what happens when it is not the kind of perfect baby that one was expecting?
 I can not only imagine the images of the preterm neonate lying in the corner in a NICU, isolated, with its tiny chest moving on high-frequency mechanical ventilation, delicate features overwhelmed by different lines and tubes, miniature wrinkled fingers sometimes not even touched or stroked by parents or caretakers with there huge hands, as in their minds is eternally a feeling and thought process going on which says “Oh God can’t this be the one on which you show your miracles, if not can’t you just take it off the misery”.
 Then we start questioning, especially if we are from low or limited resource setting, asking What kind of suffering is this baby experiencing?
 What kind of quality of life will he or she have?
-Is it resonale to ask a mother who might be a laborour or even middle class parents, who are not supported by any sort of insurance to invest in it even when we are not sure if it will be a failure or a success.
+Is it reasonable to ask a mother who might be a laborer or even middle class parents, who are not supported by any sort of insurance to invest in it even when we are not sure if it will be a failure or a success.
+(This sentence needs to be rephrased, as the joy which a child brings in lives of people is same for a laborer and a millionaire)

-As trainers or a trainees in a medical school have we ever discussed how to even handle such situations?
+As trainers or a trainee in a medical school have we ever discussed how to even handle such situations?
 Have we even in our wildest dreams thought about the idea of end-of-life care even before independent life has even begun?
-In medical practice, healing is couned to be successful and death has no place.
+In medical practice, healing is counted to be successful and death has no place.
 But then, letting someone die with dignity- is it really a failure or a big huge success.
 It's a change of perspective but one worth thinking off.